claire-codes/hugo-blog/README.md

 Ensure the file suffix matches the one used in the archetype, i.e. my archetypes are `.md` files, so if I did `hugo new blog/post.markdown` the archetype wouldn't be used.

+I group my posts by years in the codebase, in order to make navigating the code easier because there are so many of them by now.
+No extra code is needed to output them on the page.
+Just add the folder name when creating a post and it will end up in the right place, e.g. `hugo new blog/2020/post.md`.

 ## Dev Diary

 I post this once a week.
 To generate a new one, type `hugo new dev-diary/2019-02-05-dev-diary.markdown` at the command line, replacing the date in the title.
 The YAML should be `title`, `date` and `interests` (this field name is a hangover from when the page used to be called "Interesting" and it still sounds best to me). `interests` is a list (bullets are hyphens).
 Content of the post is posted at the top, followed by the `interests` list.